 This means that for a drama production all reasonable measures must be taken to ensure physical distancing wherever possible e.g. smaller crew, changes to layout, use of technology and plot changes.
 However, work can continue despite there being some situations where physical distancing cannot be maintained e.g. hair and make-up, key scenes essential to integrity of the plot.
 If possible other measures should be introduced to mitigate risks associated with close physical presence e.g. increased hygiene measures and provision of adequate supplies of hygiene products (automatic soap dispensers, paper tissues instead of towels, hand sanitisers etc.), use of personal protective equipment where possible and practical to do so (e.g. face coverings), testing of relevant cast and crew, minimising the time spent where physical distance cannot be maintained.
 Creative Wales recommend that a record be kept of all reasonable measures that have been considered and taken.

 The Welsh Government recognises that the impact on the Covid-19 pandemic has been felt right across the screen sector, not just in relation to physical production activity.
 The business model in its entirety is being significantly challenged.
 The closing of cinemas has had a fundamental effect on distribution routes and pipelines to exploitation have largely been halted.
-Separate advice has been introduced in relation to the safe re-opening of cinemas, this is contained in the WG guidance.
+Separate advice has been introduced in relation to the safe re-opening of cinemas, this is contained in Culture and heritage destinations and venues: guidance for a phased return.

 There are also significant costs associated with the need to incorporate stricter health and safety practices which will have to be met by companies who are already struggling with cash flow.
 In addition, restrictions impacting on the wider supply chain are having a knock-on impact in the screen sector.
 Creative Wales is continuing to work with stakeholders to identify these issues and identify opportunities to support the sector in response.